 So wrote M.D.
 Leonard Keene Hirshberg in an article for the Australasian newspaper in March 1919.
 The years of 1918, 1919 and 1920 were tumultuous times for society with the end of the First World War, the return of service men and women to homelands, and this horrific pandemic.
 This influenza touched every corner of the globe and has been noted in medical and social history.

 This post will be about some of the local responses to the pandemic and the effect it had on the nations brass bands as they were nominally affected by what was going on around them.
-There were a number of ways the bands were affected, some through loss of members, others through loss of rehearsal spaces and performances, and other bands sought to keep up morale by continuing as best they could under the circumstances.
-Pandemic rules and responses from national, state and local government meant that the bands had to adapt to an ever-changing situation.
+There were several ways the bands were affected, some through loss of members, others through loss of rehearsal spaces and performances, and other bands sought to keep up morale by continuing as best they could under the circumstances.
+Pandemic rules and responses from national, state, and local government meant that the bands had to adapt to an ever-changing situation.

 Some might consider that there are parallels between this time and ours with many of our community bands in enforced recess.
 However, as they were back then, the bands were resilient enough to survive and continue to make music.
 I personally give my respect to all Australian bands and band members who are in recess due to the COVID-19 pandemic – this post is dedicated to you all.